The video recording of this CPD seminar is now available.

 Dory obtained a Bachelor’s in Communications from the University of Notre Dame and the Chartered Director designation from the Directors College at McMaster University’s De Groote School of Business.
 He helped create and build the Immigration Consultancy Program (AEC) at Vanier College and CEGEP Saint-Laurent.

-Craig has acted as the Department of Foreign Affairs and International Trade’s Immigration Expert during the SIGGRAPH 2011 Conference, which was the largest conference ever held in Vancouver, and participated on the City of Vancouver’s London 2012 Economic Trade team during the Olympics, where he educated foreign companies about expanding to Canada and Vancouver, respectively.
+Craig has acted as the Department of Foreign Affairs and International Trade’s Immigration Expert during the SIGGRAPH 2011 Conference, which was the largest conference ever held in Vancouver.
+He participated in the City of Vancouver’s London 2012 Economic Trade team during the Olympics, where he educated foreign companies about expanding to Canada and Vancouver, respectively.
 He also spoke on Canadian immigration for a liquefied natural gas conference held by the Canadian Embassy in Tokyo.
 Craig has helped industries negotiate changes to existing work-permit-related categories and create new ones.

-Craig has continued to promote Vancouver and British Columbia as strategic locations for foreign companies to set up North American operations, supporting the development of the Global Skills Strategy and sitting on the Immigration sub-committee of the BC Labour Market Partners & Workforce Development for Technology initiative.
+Craig has continued to promote Vancouver and British Columbia as strategic locations for foreign companies to set up North American operations, supporting the development of the Global Skills Strategy.
+He also sits on the Immigration sub-committee of the BC Labour Market Partners & Workforce Development for Technology initiative.

 Presented in partnership with: